tedhartnell/ai4r-jupyter/README.md

 # Artificial Intelligence for Robots (AI4R)

-Jupyter Notebooks for robotic kit cars that explore the algorithms used in self-driving vehicles.
+Jupyter Notebooks for robotic car kits that explore the algorithms used in self-driving vehicles.

-These notebooks are generally self-contained and can run without custom robotic kit car hardware.
-But they have been designed for porting over to robotic kit cars and run real-world experiments.
+These notebooks are generally self-contained and can run without custom robotic car kit hardware.
+But they have been designed for porting over to robotic car kits and run real-world experiments.

 Several Jupyter Notebooks have been provided: